 10) What is SSL and Why We Need To Use It?

-SSL (Secure Sockets Layer) is a technology used to create encrypted connections between web servers and web browsers.
-It is now compulsory for every website to be ranked on the first page of google and commonly used to protect online transactions, user’s data and digital payments.
+SSL (Secure Sockets Layer) is a technology used to create encrypted connections between web servers and browsers.
+It is now compulsory for every website to be ranked on the first page of google and is commonly used to protect online transactions, users’ data, and digital payments.

 11) Define Data Leakage?

-It is the name of unauthorized transmission of data from a network (within the organization) to an external network or destination.
+It is the name of unauthorized data transmission from a network (within the organization) to an external network or destination.
 Data leakage can occur via email, optical media, USB keys or laptops.

 12) What is The Brute Force Attack and How to Prevent it?

-The brute force attack is based on trial-and-error to guess login information, encryption keys, or PIN.
-In this case, hackers make all the possible ways and try one by one to guess the credentials.
+The brute force attack is trial-and-error to guess login information, encryption keys, or PIN.
+In this case, hackers make all the possible ways and try to guess the credentials one by one.
 Brute force attacks are automated and use a password dictionary that contains millions of words that can be used as a password.
 So, you can try to minimize the brute force risk by adopting the following ways:

 - Set password length